 Octopus sp.
 A is a small-sized species with a maximum total length < 10 cm.
 This species has only recently been identified in the GOA and its full taxonomy has not been determined.
 Octopus sp.
-A is likely a terminal spawner with a life-span of 12-18 months.
+A is likely a terminal spawner with a life-span of 12 to 18 months.
 The eggs of Octopus sp.
-A are likely much larger than those of O. rubescens, as benthic larvae are often bigger.
+A are likely much larger than those of O. rubescens, as they appear to have larger benthic larvae.
 Females of Octopus sp.
-A lay between 80-90 eggs that take up to six months or more to hatch.
+A lay between 80 to 90 eggs that take up to six months or more to hatch.

-Benthoctopus leioderma is a medium-sized species; its maximum total length is approximately 60 cm.
+Benthoctopus leioderma is a medium sized species; its maximum total length is approximately 60 cm.
 Its life span is unknown.
-It occurs from 250 - 1400 m and is found throughout the shelf break region.
+It occurs from 250 to 1400 m and is found throughout the shelf break region.
 It is a common octopus and often occurs in the same areas where E. dofleini are found.
 The eggs are brooded by the female but mating and spawning times are unknown.
 Members of this genus in the North Pacific Ocean have been found to attach their eggs to hard substrate under rock ledges and crevices (Voight and Grehan 2000).
 Benthoctopus tend to have small numbers of eggs (<200) that develop into benthic hatchlings.

-Opisthoteuthis californiana is a cirrate octopus, it has fins and cirri (on the arms).
+Opisthoteuthis californiana is a cirrate octopus; it has fins and cirri (on the arms).
 It is common in the GOA but is not likely to be confused with E. dofleini.
-It is found from 300 - 1100 m and likely common over the abyssal plain.
+It is found from 300 to 1,100 m and is likely common over the abyssal plain.
 Opisthoteuthis californiana in the northwestern Bering Sea have been found to have a protracted spawning period with multiple small batch spawning events.
 Potential fecundity of this species was found to range from 1,200 to 2,400 oocytes (Laptikhovsky 1999).
 There is evidence that Opisthoteuthis species in the Atlantic undergo 'continuous spawning' with a single, extended period of egg maturation and a protracted period of spawning (Villanueva 1992).
 Other details of its life history remain unknown.

 Japetella diaphana is a small pelagic octopus.
 Little is known about members of this family.
+In Hawaiian waters gravid females are found near 1,000 m depth and brooding females near 800 m depth.
+Hatchlings have been observed to be about 3 mm mantle length (Young 2008).
 This is not a common octopus in the GOA and not likely to be confused with E. dofleini.

 Vampyroteuthis infernalis is a cirrate octopus.
 It is not common in the GOA and is easily distinguishable from other species of octopus by its black coloration.
-Nothing is known of its reproduction or early life history.
+Very little is known about its reproduction or early life history.
+An 8 mm ML hatchling with yolk was captured near the Hawaiian Islands indicating an egg size of around 8 mm for this species (Young and Vecchione 1999).

-In summary, there are at least eight species of octopus present in the GOA, and the species composition both of natural communities and commercial harvest is unknown.
+In summary, there are at least seven species of octopus present in the GOA, and the species composition both of natural communities and commercial harvest is unknown.
 At depths less than 200 meters, E. dofleini appears to have the highest biomass, but the abundances of Octopus sp.
 A and B. leioderma are also very high.
 The greatest difference in species composition between the Bering Sea Aleutian Islands (BSAI) and the GOA is the presence of O. californicus and the small Octopus sp.
 A.